Sterling Memorial Library: History

 For the ninety years prior to the construction of Sterling Memorial Library, Yale's library collections had been held in the College Library, a chapel-like Gothic Revival building on Yale's Old Campus now known as Dwight Hall.
 Built to house a collection of 40,000 books in the 1840s, and later expanded to Linsly Hall and Chittenden Hall, the old library could not hold Yale's swelling book collection, which had grown to over one million volumes.

 In 1918, Yale received a $17-million bequest from John W. Sterling, founder of the New York law firm Shearman & Sterling, providing that Yale construct "at least one enduring, useful and architecturally beautiful edifice."
-The largest bequest in the history of any American university, it initiated a major period of construction on Yale's central campus.
+The largest bequest in the history of any American university, it initiated a major period of construction on Yale's campus.
 Because of the library collection's growth, the university decided to make the centerpiece of Sterling's gift a new library with a capacity for 3.5 million volumes.

 The building's original architect, Bertram Goodhue, intended the library to resemble his State Capitol Building in Lincoln, Nebraska, with the library's books in a prominent tower.
 When Goodhue died in 1924, the project passed to James Gamble Rogers, the university's consulting architect.
 Rogers' work on a "General Plan" for the Yale campus allowed him to incorporate the main library project into his neo-Gothic scheme for Yale's expansion.

 Roger's campus plan called for the library to sit on a new main courtyard, now called Cross Campus.
 Originally, he planned to balance the courtyard with a 5,000-seat chapel facing opposite the library.
 With the end of compulsory undergraduate chapel services in 1926 and the lack of a financier, the chapel was never built.
 Expanding on Goodhue's tower concept, Rogers proposed the library take the form of a cathedral, which, in his own words, would be "as near to modern Gothic as we dared to make it."
 He modeled the library's entrance hall to resemble a vaulted nave and commissioned extensive stained glass and stone ornament to decorate the building's exterior and interior.